uaarg/pigeon/README.md

 * Displays a scrollable list of images
 * Displays a main image as selected from the scrollable list
 * Settings area for specifying and saving common settings
 * Settings Window for specifying and saving all settings (under the Edit menu)
 * Displays program state and currently viewed image info in an information area
 * Plots pre-set ground control points in images by doing inverse geo-referencing
 * Right click on the main image to have the lat/lon printed in the terminal
 * Left click on the main image to create a new marker
 * Created markers are shown in a list on the right and can be edited in the marker detail area below this list
 * Various Export options under the Export menu
+* Start of multi-operator functionality: features can be synced with other pigeon instances over an ivybus

 Future Features:
 ----------------